Become a Pastoral Counselor

 Pastoral counselors deliver many of the same type of services and treat conditions similar to other mental health counselors.
 The difference is perspective.
 They approach client engagements from both a psychological and spiritual aspects and may include a course of treatments that include spiritual or religious practices.

 They are not medical doctors and cannot prescribe medications.
 If a pastoral counselor believes a client needs additional treatment or medication, they may refer them to another licensed psychologist, psychiatrist or medical doctor.

 Pastoral counselors have degrees in two disciplines; theology and psychology.
 Educational requirements may vary depending on the state and type of practice.
 Pastoral counselors receive graduate degrees in both theology and psychology from accredited programs and must complete the required supervised clinical experience for both disciplines.

 Pastoral counselors are licensed clinical psychologists, and have to pass the state licensing exam for clinical psychologists in their state and complete any supervised clinical experience.

 Pastoral counselors can be certified by the American Association of Pastoral Counselors (AAPC).
 Pastoral counselors do not have to be licensed due to their clergy exemption, but these requirements vary from state to state and pastoral counselors should research requirements carefully before taking on clients.

 Pastoral counselors may work in private practice or in conjunction with regular clerical duties at their places of worship.
-They may work one-on-one with clients, families, groups and couples.
+They may work one-on-one with clients, families, groups, couples or other careers.
 They can work with mental health institutions, health care facilities, colleges or universities, hospitals or community or faith-based groups.